+7.4.
 Data Polymorphism

-As described in "Polymorphic Entities," on page 124, the class keyword allows F2003 programmers to create a polymorphic variable, that is, a variable whose data type is dynamic at runtime.
+As described in Polymorphic Entities, the class keyword allows F2003 programmers to create a polymorphic variable, that is, a variable whose data type is dynamic at runtime.
 Recall that the polymorphic variable must be a pointer variable, allocatable variable, or a dummy argument.

+7.4.1.
 Pointer Polymorphic Variables